Pecora Commission

-The Pecora Investigation was an inquiry begun on March 4, 1932, by the United States Senate Committee on Banking and Currency to investigate the causes of the Wall Street Crash of 1929.
+The Pecora Investigation was an inquiry begun on March 4, 1932, by the United States Senate Committee on Banking and Currency to investigate the causes of the Wall Street crash of 1929.
 The name refers to the fourth and final chief counsel for the investigation, Ferdinand Pecora.
 His exposure of abusive practices in the financial industry galvanized broad public support for stricter regulations.
 As a result, the U.S. Congress passed the Glass–Steagall Banking Act of 1933, the Securities Act of 1933, and the Securities Exchange Act of 1934.

 History

 Following the 1929 Wall Street Crash, the U.S. economy had gone into a depression, and a large number of banks failed.
 The Pecora Investigation sought to uncover the causes of the financial collapse.
 As chief counsel, Ferdinand Pecora personally examined many high-profile witnesses, who included some of the nation's most influential bankers and stockbrokers.
 Among these witnesses were Richard Whitney, president of the New York Stock Exchange; investment bankers Otto H. Kahn, Charles E. Mitchell, Thomas W. Lamont, and Albert H. Wiggin; and celebrated commodity market speculators such as Arthur W. Cutten.
 Given wide media coverage, the testimony of the powerful banker J. P. Morgan Jr. caused a public outcry after he admitted under examination that he and many of his partners had not paid any income taxes in 1931 and 1932.

+Among the associate counsels assisting Pecora was David Saperstein, a young attorney specializing in banking and municipal law who later became the first Director of the Securities and Exchange Commission’s Division of Trading and Exchange under Joseph P. Kennedy Sr..
+Saperstein supervised committee staff investigations and helped draft provisions that were incorporated into the Securities Exchange Act of 1934.